editorconfig/editorconfig-core-c/INSTALL.md

     documentation, try to set this option to the path to doxygen. e.g. cmake -DDOXYGEN_EXECUTABLE=/opt/doxygen/bin/doxygen .

-    -DMSVC_MD=[ON|OFF]                      Default: OFF
-    Use /MD instead of /MT flag when compiling with Microsoft Visual C++.
-This option takes no effect when using compilers other than Microsoft Visual C++.
-Note that the option chosen here must be consistent with PCRE2. e.g. We want to use /MD instead of /MT when compiling with MSVC. cmake -DMSVC_MD=ON .

 On UNIX/Linux with gcc, the project file is often a Makefile, in which case you can type "make" to compile editorconfig.
 If you are using a different compiler or platform the compilation command may differ.
 For example, if you generate an